jsyang/celestial/README.md

 See this page for [How to Play](src/how-to-play.md) this game.

+By appending certain strings to the launch URL, you may also:
+ - load up straight into the game with `?game`
+ - enter the polygon editor with `?editor`

 ## TODOs to finish v1

 - message box at the bottom right